JZilla808/instagramapp/README.md

 1. Clone the repository.
 2. Install the dependencies using `npm install`.
 3. Start the development server using `npm run dev`.

-## Testing

-To ensure the quality of the application, we have set up both unit and end-to-end testing.
-You can run the tests using the following commands:

-- `npm run test:unit` for unit tests.
-- `npm run test:e2e` for end-to-end tests.

-## Conclusion

-This project showcases my ability to build complex web applications using modern technologies.
-It demonstrates my understanding of Vue.js, state management with Pinia, routing with Vue Router, and testing with Cypress and Vitest.
-I am confident that my skills and experiences make me a strong candidate for any web developer position.